adobe/aio-lib-files/README.md

   */

   // list all files
-  await files.list('myfolder/') // with a trailing slash lists a folder, recursively. await files.list('myfile') // without a trailing slash list returns the file info, if it exists. await files.list('/') // ['mydir/myfile.txt', 'public/index.html'] /* list =  [ { name: 'mydir/myfile.txt',
+  await files.list('myfolder/') // with a trailing slash lists a folder, recursively.
+Returns [] if no files are recursively stored under myfolder/. await files.list('myfile') // without a trailing slash list returns [fileProps] or [] if it doesn't exist.

+  await files.list('/')
+  /*
+  list =  [ { name: 'mydir/myfile.txt',
     creationTime: 2020-12-09T19:49:57.000Z,